StevenBlack/vocab/million-dollar-words.md

 ### presage
 It means to forewarn or to portend.
 The first snowflake presages winter.
-You may know the word, but do you know that it's pronounced PRESS'lj?

 ### preterhuman
 This is another way of saying superhuman or beyond the powers of mere mortals.
 (Clark Kent must have thought that "Preterman" sounded pretty silly.)
-It's pronounced PREE-TER-HYOO-MAN.

 ### preternatural